-Paste your text into the box and click any of the 7 case buttons: Sentence case (capitalizes the first letter of each sentence), lower case (all lowercase), UPPER CASE (all capitals), Title Case (major words capitalized), Capitalized Case (every word capitalized), aLtErNaTiNg (alternating letters), or iNVERSE (flips each letter).
-The result updates in place and can be copied with one click.
+Paste your text and click any of the 7 case buttons: Sentence case (first letter of each sentence capitalized, everything else lowercase), lower case, UPPER CASE, Title Case (major words capitalized, function words lowercase), Capitalized Case (also called proper case - every word capitalized), aLtErNaTiNg, or iNVERSE (fixes Caps Lock mistakes).
+The result updates in place; copy with one click.

 Paste or type your text into the input box.
 The case conversion buttons activate as soon as there is text.
-Click any button to convert in place.
-The text statistics below the buttons update automatically: character count, word count, sentence count, and space count.
-Once converted, click "Copy text" to copy to your clipboard.
+Click any button to convert in place - you can switch between cases as many times as you like without retyping.

 The 7 case types explained